 A pre-echo in the current frame can be caused by a sharp onset in the current or the next frame, as the MDCT analysis window covers these two consecutive frames.
 An onset in the next frame can be detected by analysing the memory of inverse MDCT that will be used in the next frame in the overlap-add operation.
-A discrimination of echo/non-echo zones and the attenuation factor computation are based on two signals of the inverse MDCT transform: on the decoded output full-band signal , and on the first un-windowed memory of inverse MDCT , that will be used in the next frame in the overlap-add operation to synthesize the output content for the next frame and the pre-echo reduction is done in echo zones preceding the onsets.
+A discrimination of pre-echo/non-pre-echo zones and the attenuation factor computation are based on two signals of the inverse MDCT transform: on the decoded output full-band signal , and on the first un-windowed memory of inverse MDCT , that will be used in the next frame in the overlap-add operation to synthesize the output content for the next frame and the pre-echo reduction is done in pre-echo zones preceding the onsets.

 Decomposition in two sub-bands

 The decoded signal is decomposed in a lower and an upper frequency band sub-signals.
+These signals are computed by applying an adaptive zero-delay FIR filter with transfer function αz-1+1-2α+αz in low-band, with α = 0.25 in the current frame and 0 otherwise; the high-band is given by the complementary filter.
 The first, lower band sub-signal is obtained by a first filtering of the full-band signal by the low-pass filter

-(1896)
+xLB(n)= 0.25x(r-1)(L-1)+0.5x(r)(n)+0.25x(r)(n+1)n=00.25x(r)(n-1)+0.5x(r)(n)+0.25x(r)(n+1)n=1,…,L-20.25x(r)(n-1)+0.5x(r)(n)n=L-1 (1896)

 and the second, higher band sub-signal is obtained by subtracting the lower band sub-signal from the decoded signal: